One Richard J. Conners Blvd.

 Phone: (518) 434-2489

 Welcome to the Department of General Services section of the City of Albany’s website.

-Solid Waste Management: Responsible for all solid waste management programs including curbside waste and recycling collection for residential properties with one to four units.
+Solid Waste Management: Responsible for all solid waste management programs including curbside waste & recycling collection for residential properties with 1 to 4 units.
 Additionally the city is responsible for the operation of the Rapp Road Landfill.

-Recycling Program: Manages one of the regions largest single stream recycling programs with a 50.1 percent diversion rate.
+Recycling Program: Manages one of the regions largest single stream recycling programs with a 50.1% diversion rate.
 The recycling program includes operations of the compost facility (collection and sale) and collection of yard waste, hazardous waste, tires, white goods, scrap metal, paper processing, glass, metal and plastic.